TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

       -  The :guilabel:`Web` group contains a set of modules for the creation and management of pages and content.

-      -  Site Management is for the setup of a site.
+      -  :guilabel:`Site Management` is for the setup of a site.
 Here it is possible to specify the site name, assign domains and select languages.

       -  Filelist is for viewing and managing files including